+- 5.2.1 It is important to consider quality criteria concerning, for example:

+- (a) the quality of DNA;

+- (b) methods of DNA extraction

-- 5.2.1 It is important to agree on certain quality criteria concerning, for example: - (a) the quality of DNA; - (b) the primer sequences; - (c) the polymerase to be used in PCR-based methodologies; - (d) for PCR-based methodologies, the amount/concentration of each PCR component and other components; - (e) PCR cycling conditions. - 5.2.2 The detailed methodology should be set out in a protocol.
+- (c) the primer sequences;

+- (d) the polymerase to be used in PCR-based methodologies;

+- (e) for PCR-based methodologies, the amount/concentration of each PCR component and other components; and

+- (f) PCR cycling conditions.

+5.2.2 The detailed methodology should be set out in a protocol.